JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: you draw a white line on a black background
 NS: white will be all flat
 NS: max height
-NS: therefor a real bumpmap
+NS: therefor a real bump map

 JR: but see how there are two lines there?
 I just drew the one shape